caofanCPU/LaoYouTiao/README.md

     - Select the specified text string in any file, press `alt` + `shift` + `cmd` + `S`, then remove blank characters: line breaks, tabs, spaces
     - If nothing is being select, the whole file content will be handled with shortcut `alt` + `shift` + `cmd` + `J`(or 'S')
     - For text in non-JSON format, no changes will be made
+    - A egg is hidden for converting JSONString into JSON Object

 2. Camel-Underline-Uppercase-Uncapitalize-Lowercase circle convert by one-click
     - Choose word text in any editing file, press `alt` + `shift` + `cmd` + `U`, you`ll find the changed word